invokermain/engin/README.md

 Engin is heavily inspired by [Uber's Fx framework for Go](https://github.com/uber-go/fx) and the [Injector framework for Python](https://github.com/python-injector/injector).

-They are both great projects, check them out.
+They are both great projects, go check them out.